pycom/pycom-documentation/content/pybytes/api/_index.md

 ## Provisioning

-### Pybytes.activate(activation string)
+### Pybytes.activate(activationstring)

 Provision the device to Pybytes.
-Use the `activation string` provided in Pybytes to activate the device.
+Use the `activationstring` provided in Pybytes to activate the device.

 ### pybytes.read_config([filename='/flash/pybytes_config.json', reconnect=False])